 Do I have to take a math course?

 Yes.
 The required math course has a number of 017 (Finite Mathematics) or above.
 For example, a course commonly taken to meet this requirement is Math 021 (College Algebra I).

 Do I have access to computer use while I am enrolled?

 Yes.
-Each Penn State student pays a computer fee each semester and is issued an Access Account ID.
+Each Penn State student pays a student fee each semester and is issued an Access Account ID.
 You will have access to the internet as well as many software programs through your Penn State computer account.
 Many Penn State courses utilize the computer to complete course requirements.

 Besides nursing, what required courses am I likely to have completed in my basic nursing program?

-Courses most likely to have been completed within your basic nursing program are: Psychology (3 credits), Sociology (3 credits), Microbiology (4 credits), Human Growth and Development (3 credits), Anatomy and Physiology (8 credits), Chemistry (3 credits), and Nutrition (3 credits).
+Courses most likely to have been completed within your basic nursing program are: Psychology (3 credits), Sociology (3 credits), Microbiology (4 credits), Human Growth and Development (3 credits), Anatomy and Physiology (8 credits), Chemistry (3 credits) and Nutrition (3 credits).

 How long will it take me to complete the program?

 The program can be taken at an individual pace, so that, the time varies with each student.
 Nursing courses can be completed in one year, if the student enters in the Fall semester.
 The total program can be completed in three academic semesters and one summer session depending on the number of general education requirements that are completed.